 The School Games Mark

 The School Games Mark is a Government led award scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
 Registered schools can apply annually through a short application form which will be marked by their local School Games Organiser (SGO).
 Their application will be graded as either bronze, silver, or gold.
-Hertford St Andrew were awarded Gold for the 2018/2019 school year.
-Schools which consistently achieve the gold award will be offered the opportunity to upgrade to a platinum award.
+Hertford St Andrew were awarded Silver for the 2021/2022 school year.

 This network currently services in excess of 16,000 registered schools who compete across School Games' competitions.